dryewo/new-hope/README.md

 ### Running all the tests

-To run all the unit tests without starting the REPL, use
+To run all the unit tests without starting the REPL, run

 ```
 $ lein midje